Marcelo-Diament/node-restful-api/README.md

 }
 ```

-To test it, you just need to create a new request in Postman (PUT method) sending the token's id
+To test it, you just need to create a new request in Postman (PUT method) sending the token's id and `extend: true` on the request's body.

+**Delete Token**

 ___